 Of course, there are many approaches to the practice – ranging from professional to Buddy the Elf (who we admire for his creativity and expeditious approach to office procedures).
 Your own office likely has its own rules for how to say “hello” to incoming customer calls.

-We’ll provide a few examples here for your own exploration.
+We’ll provide a few examples here for your own exploration that go well with a VoIP phone system.
 Feel free to add them to your office script or incorporate them into your own freestyle method of handling calls on our Business Phone System.

 How to Answer the Phone Professionally